cappuccino/eslint-config-cappuccino/README.md

 First you need to install `eslint`:

 ```
-$ npm i eslint --save-dev
+$ npm install -g eslint
 ```

 Next, install `eslint-config-cappuccino`:

 ```
-$ npm install eslint-config-cappuccino --save-dev
+$ npm install -g eslint-config-cappuccino
 ```

-**Note:** If you installed ESLint globally (using the `-g` flag) then you must also install `eslint-config-cappuccino` globally.
+**Note:** If `eslint` is installed locally and *not* globally, or if you are running a local version via `node_modules/.bin/eslint`, then you must also install `eslint-config-cappuccino` locally.

 ## Usage